 If you’re reading this, chances are you’re thinking about becoming a beekeeper.
 Beekeeping is a rewarding hobby, and it’s not as overwhelming as it seems.
 Not only does it help the environment by bolstering the bee population, but you get free honey out of it!
 How To Maintain a beehive is a relatively simple process, from setting up the hive to harvesting the honey in the fall and keeping your bees alive through winter.

 Most people don’t realize that there are several different types of honey bees out there, which can make starting your hive a confusing process.
 You may have thought all honey bees were the same, but different species have specific traits and characteristics.
 Some species produce more honey, bigger hives, and some are more aggressive.
 Choose a species depending on your personal preferences.
 Most beekeepers in the US use Italian or Carniolan bees, and these are the species we carry at C-A-L Ranch.
 Each has its pros and cons.

 If you haven’t done this yet, the time is now!
 Failing to properly winterize your lawn mower can result in hundreds of dollars worth of repairs next season.
 So if you’ve been dragging your feet, you’d better get moving.
 Even if you’re storing your lawn mower in a garage, shed or basement, you need to winterize it.
 Don’t worry, though — winterizing your lawn mower is simple and easy.
 Here’s how you do it…

 Chances are if you’re reading this you’re either considering ordering bees or you already have.
-Before you receive your bees, you need to have the hive set up and ready to go.
+Before you receive your bees, you need to have the beehive set up and ready to go.
 Failure to transport the bees into the hive within 24 hours can be damaging.
 But don’t worry — setting up a beehive is simple and easy!
-Keep reading for instructions on how to start your own hive.
+Keep reading for instructions on how to start your own beehive.